What Should You Take for Bronchitis - del-IMMUNE V

 Supplements can help you treat bronchitis in one of two ways.
 First, you can take supplements like del-IMMUNE V® to strengthen your immune system to help you ward off viruses and infections in the first place.
 Should you still find yourself suffering from bronchitis, you can take vitamins to help treat your symptoms.

-Researchers have found that probiotics, the good bacteria that exists in your digestive tract, benefit the immune system.
-Probiotics boost the immune system and help to reduce inflammation and prevent infection because good gut bacteria positively impacts the development of T cells and the immune system’s ability to fight off invaders such as viruses and infections.
-Specifically, probiotic supplements containing Lactobacillus gasseri, Bifidobacterium bifidum, and Bifidobacterium longum are particularly helpful in warding off invaders that cause colds and viral bronchitis.
+Researchers have found that probiotics the beneficial bacteria that exist in the digestive tract—provide significant benefits to the immune system.
+Probiotics help boost immune defenses, reduce inflammation, and prevent infection by positively influencing the development of T cells and enhancing the immune system’s ability to fight off invaders such as viruses and infections.
+Specific probiotic supplements containing Lactobacillus gasseri, Bifidobacterium bifidum, and Bifidobacterium longum are particularly effective in helping ward off pathogens that cause colds and viral bronchitis, which is why probiotics are often included among natural antiviral supplements for immune support.

 If you do have bronchitis, there are some vitamins that have been shown to treat bronchitis symptoms.
 These include vitamin C, vitamin E, vitamin A, and vitamin D. Vitamin C has anti-inflammatory properties to soothe nasal passages and may prevent the occurrence of bronchitis.
 Vitamins E and A are antioxidants that have anti-inflammatory properties as well.
 Vitamin D increases immunity to help combat bronchitis symptoms.